 TumbleBooks for Elementary Music | Sing-Along Books

 The following sing-along books are currently available in the TumbleBooks Library.
-Once again, there are not a multitude of songs available yet, but the songs currently available are standard folk songs that all children should learn.
+Once again, there are not a multitude of songs available yet, but the songs currently available are standard folk songs that would be a valuable addition to children’s repertoire.

 - Aiken Drum